onera/Cassiopee/Transform/doc2/source/Transform.rst

 ---------------------------------------

-.. py:function:: Transform.splitBAR(a,N)
+.. py:function:: Transform.splitBAR(a, N)

+    ..
+A1.O0.D1

     Split a curve defined by a BAR at index N.

-    :param a:  initial mesh (BAR)
+    :param a: input mesh (BAR)
     :type  a: array or zone
     :param N: index of split in a
     :type N: integer
     :return: two BARS